 Can food really help the healing process?
 Yes, says Dietitian Laura Tilt.

 In the UK alone, 4.7 million surgical procedures, 130,000 burns admissions and 174,700 caesarean sections take place each year.
 After major traumas like these, the body begins the recovery process.
 During this time, damaged tissues are removed and new tissues, blood vessels and skin are rebuilt, often forming a visible scar.
 However, in a survey conducted by KELO-COTE®, nearly two-thirds of respondents were unaware that common surgical procedures, for example breast enhancements, actually require scar after-care1.
-Topical treatments, such as silicone gels, protect surgical scars once they have healed, helping to soften and flatten the appearance of while reducing redness or discolouration.
+Topical treatments, such as silicone gels, protect surgical scars once they have healed, helping to soften and flatten the appearance of abnormal scarring, such as hypertrophic and keloid scars, while reducing redness or discolouration.

 However, it is also important to support our recovery from the inside by making smart food choices.
 As Dietitian Laura Tilt explains; wound healing is complex, taking place in three overlapping phases, known as the inflammatory phase, the proliferation phase and the remodelling phase2 Many nutrients are involved in wound healing and can impact how long each phase lasts.
 Not getting enough protein or other essential nutrients (like zinc or vitamin C) can delay the healing process and increase the chances of infection, which leads to a higher risk of scarring.
 So how can you get the right balance?
 Laura Tilt has offered her expert advice on how you can support your recovery with five nutrition tips.

 |Stage of wound healing||What happens?||Nutrients involved|

 |Stage 1 – Inflammation||Blood flow to the wound is increased, carrying immune cells which break down damaged tissue and battle infection||Protein, zinc, Vitamins A, E, and K|